VanshWadhwa/thrift-store/README.md

 We welcome contributions to improve the thrift store website.
 If you find any issues or have suggestions, feel free to open a pull request or raise an issue.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contact

-For any inquiries or support, please email us at contact@thriftstore.com or visit our website [thriftstore.com](https://www.thriftstore.com).